Neppington/Neppington.github.io/README.md

 2. Start by selecting the **Upload an existing file** option.
 3. Select **Choose your files**, and pick your Markdown-formatted resume to upload.
     * **Ensure that your resume file is named `index.md`!
 If it isn't, it will not properly display on your hosted site!**

+*refer to the below GIF for a quick demo on how to upload your index.md resume*

 ![upload](https://github.com/Neppington/neppington.github.io/blob/main/upload.gif)

 **Note**: Your GitHub Page may take **up to 5 minutes** to properly load any changes you make.